HuyaGuru/uni-search/README.md

 # Uni Search

-This project uses a simple api to show a list of universities via a country filter which could be clicked for more details.
+This project uses a simple api to show a list of universities via a country filter and the university could be clicked for more details.

 ## Available Scripts